WayneWiser/WayneWiser.github.io/_pages/about.md

 where there would not exist any obstacles to human-machine and human-human communication.

-Prior to joining Xiaomi, Quandong received his Ph.D. degrees in Signal and Information Proccessing from Institute of Acoustics, Chinese Academy of Sciences/University of Chinese Academy of Sciences in 2019.
+Prior to joining Xiaomi, Quandong received his Ph.D. degrees in Signal and Information Proccessing from Institute of Acoustics, Chinese Academy of Sciences / University of Chinese Academy of Sciences in 2019.
 During the Ph.D. period, he was also a joint training Ph.D. student at Georgia Institute of Technology under the supervision of [Prof. Chin-Hui Lee](https://chl.ece.gatech.edu/).
 He received his B.S. degree in Electrical Engineering from